 In general, the District will waive fees for students who meet the financial eligibility criteria for free school meals, or the Family Investment Program (FIP), or are eligible for transportation assistance or in foster care.
 Students who qualify for reduced-price school meals may have their school fees reduced by 50%.

-- Families may reapply for waived or reduced fees at any time their circumstances change.
+For more information, view the information letter for parents/guardians regarding the web-based application.
+Families may reapply for waived or reduced fees at any time their circumstances change.

 Have questions about meal assistance and how to apply?
 Visit our School Nutrition Frequently Asked Questions.